btcpayserver/app/README.md

 If you are using GrapheneOS for the Android development, make sure to explicitely [enable code debugging](https://discuss.grapheneos.org/d/8330-app-compatibility-with-grapheneos).
 To run the app with debugger attached, the BTCPay app needs to get explicitely set as debug app in `Settings > System > Developer Settings > Debugging > Set Debug App`.

+### Sunmi V2s

+To enable developer mode on the POS device, go to `Settings > About device` and tap the `Build number` list item seven times.
+It will conmfirm "You are now a developer" and afterwards you will find `Settings > System > Developer options` being present.
+There you can turn on USB debugging and select BTCPay app for debugging.